dylanshine/RxSwift-Education/README.md

 ### RxSwift

-This is a list of articles & tutorials I've read/watched about [RxSwift](https://github.com/ReactiveX/RxSwift).
+This is a list of articles & tutorials I've read/watched about [RxSwift](https://github.com/ReactiveX/RxSwift) and MVVM.
 [RxSwift](https://github.com/ReactiveX/RxSwift) also has their own [Slack](http://rxswift-slack.herokuapp.com/) channel where you can ask questions and interact with fellow RxSwift developers.
 I hope you find this resource helpful!

 #### A practical MVVM example in Swift